-- comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the Board of Trustees; - regular reviews by the board of Trustees of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes; - · setting targets to measure financial and other performance; - clearly defined purchasing (asset purchase or capital investment) guidelines; - · delegation of authority and segregation of duties; - · identification and management of risks; - · Robust systems and controls in place to identify risks.
+- comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the Board of Trustees; - regular reviews by the board of Trustees of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes; - setting targets to measure financial and other performance; - clearly defined purchasing (asset purchase or capital investment) guidelines; - delegation of authority and segregation of duties; - · identification and management of risks; - Robust systems and controls in place to identify risks.

-The Board of Trustees has considered the need for a specific internal audit function and has decided not to appoint an internal auditor.
-However the Directors have appointed UHY Hacker Young, an external accounting firm to provide internal scrutiny for the period of 2020-2021.
+The Board of Trustees considered the need for a specific internal audit function and decided not to appoint an internal auditor.
+However the Directors appointed School Business Services Ltd, an external firm to provide internal scrutiny for the period of 2022-2023.